 Instead, when you write a checklist, it becomes a replacement for common sense.
 Then, the next time someone does something mind-numbingly stupid, they shrug and say “Oh, sorry, it wasn’t on the checklist.”

 OK.
-Next time, I’ll add “Don’t launch the site the entire navigation broken” to the checklist.
+Next time, I’ll add “Don’t launch the site when the entire navigation is broken” to the checklist.